dss-extensions/dss_python_backend/README.md

 `dss_python_backend` provides low-level bindings for an implementation of EPRI's OpenDSS, using [CFFI](https://cffi.readthedocs.io/) and our [DSS C-API library and headers](https://github.com/dss-extensions/dss_capi/).
 It contains the native libraries (and DLLs) required by DSS-Python.
 This is considered an implementation detail.

-**This is not intended for direct usage, [see DSS-Python](https://github.com/dss-extensions/dss_python/) and [OpenDSSDirect.py](https://github.com/dss-extensions/OpenDSSDirect.py/) instead!**
+**This is not intended for direct usage, [see DSS-Python](https://github.com/dss-extensions/DSS-Python/), [OpenDSSDirect.py](https://github.com/dss-extensions/OpenDSSDirect.py/), and [AltDSS-Python](https://github.com/dss-extensions/AltDSS-Python/) instead!**

 After several years integrated into DSS-Python, this package was created in April 2023 to make the maintenance easier.
 See https://github.com/dss-extensions/dss_python/issues/51

-This package includes:
+The Python package includes:
+- FastDSS modules for AltDSS/DSS C-API
-- CFFI modules for DSS C-API
+- CFFI modules for AltDSS/DSS C-API
 - CFFI modules for user-models (only the code for generator user-models is being compiled nowadays)
-- DSS C-API libraries, DLLs, and headers
+- AltDSS/DSS C-API related libraries (AltDSS Engine, Oddie, Loader, etc.), DLLs, and headers

+This module contains source-code licensed under BSD3 and LGPL3.
+See each file for SPDX comments.

+Although this repository does not contain code from OpenDSS, the license is listed in `OPENDSS_LICENSE` for reference.
+The final packages do include software derived from OpenDSS code and other libraries, such as KLUSolveX and KLU (from SuiteSparse), both licensed under the LGPL.
+Since the files listed in this repository contain multiple licenses, SPDX identifiers are now included in the file headers.

+*Note: this package might be renamed in the future to reflect the new developments.*